poliorcetics/cargo-intraconv/README.md

 For issues about intra-doc links you should look-up [the issues at `rust-lang/rust`].

-For issues about this crate, here are a few:
+For issues about this crate, here is one:

   - `#method.method_name` links will sometimes be transformed to point to the wrong item.
 This is because `intraconv` uses regexes to find links and the types related to them, which is not perfect.
-  - Crate names are not detected very well at the moment and if you don't use `--crate` (`-c`) will sometime fail in strange ways.
-Be sure to check !
-    By default `cargo-intraconv` will use `my_krate` to avoid false `crate::` replacements.

 [the issues at `rust-lang/rust`]: https://github.com/rust-lang/rust/issues?q=is%3Aopen+label%3AA-intra-doc-links+label%3AC-bug